 Conversely, for a different frame line, we started small with a 15 piece buy-in, and we quickly sold them all so we had to replenish.
 In 3 months, we had turned-over much more than our 3x goal, so we decided to increase that line to 30 pieces by going deeper with more colors and sizes of best sellers.
 I continue to watch this to make sure we are meeting our turnover with more frames.
 I also filter down by optician in this report to see if each of my 3 opticians is consistent with selling brands.
 If one is underperforming selling a certain brand, training is done to make sure they know the features and benefits of each line.
 If someone is a superstar and significantly sells the highest number, I’ll ask them what their secret is!

-In addition to using the Practice Breakout report as above, I also use EDGEPro’s Optical Overview report to measure staff performance.
+In addition to watching the turn rate, I also monitor and measure staff performance.
 I first look at our overall practice numbers (number of frames sold, average frame sale, patient’s own frame and $0 frames ) to see how we’re trending.
 I then break it down by staff member to see if they are all consistent in their percentages.
 The number sold can be different as they are not all working the same days, but I look to see that they are about even.

 BUILDING CONFIDENCE IN SELLING

-I noticed that optician A was usually significantly higher in all metrics but compared to last year seemed to be selling less frames, had a lower average frame sale, and was higher in patient’s own frame and $0 frames.
+I noticed that “Optician A” was usually significantly higher in all metrics but compared to last year seemed to be selling less frames, had a lower average frame sale, and was higher in patient’s own frame and $0 frames.
 I pulled her aside to show her the metrics, and to check in to see if she was aware.
 We did some role-playing to help her be more confident talking to patients about not using their own frame as she had felt uncomfortable with pushback.
-We talked about starting with higher priced frames first, instead of showing patients frames that were covered by their plans.
+Together, we developed a strategy to start with higher priced frames first, instead of showing patients frames that were covered by their plans.
 I suggested she start with a $400 frame versus showing patients a frame that will cost them $0.
-She also told me that she felt we were missing a moderately priced men’s frame that was not covered by insurance ($250 range), and was having trouble finding frames for this demographic.
-In this situation, she was often using a patient’s own frame.
+She also told me that she felt we were missing a moderately priced men’s frame in a good price range for patients not covered by insurance ($250 range), and was having trouble finding frames for this demographic.
+In this situation, she was often re-using a patient’s own frame.
 We quickly added a men’s frame line to fill this niche, and her $0 frames dropped significantly as did her patient’s own frame percentage.

 LENS SALES BY OPTICIAN: TURNING A NEGATIVE INTO A POSITIVE

 I do the same with lenses – I look overall at the practice and break down the metrics per optician.
 Our office has an extremely high percentage of AR but can struggle with photochromic lenses, so this is a constant source of training.
-I noticed optician B was around 10%, while the other opticians tended to be closer to 20%.
+I noticed “Optician B” was around 10% in photochromics, while the other opticians tended to be closer to 20%.
 I decided to be a “secret shopper” and eavesdrop while she was working with patients.
 I listened to how she presented photochromic lenses, especially after I had discussed them in the exam room with the patient.
 She would say to the patient “you don’t want the lenses that change from light to dark, right?”
-I don’t think she was aware that she was framing the question in the negative.
+I don’t think she was even aware that she was framing the question in the negative.

 OBJECTIVITY FUELS CONFIDENCE